 - CitizenM New York Times Square

-- Artezen Hotel (Minutes from National September 11 Memorial & Museum)
+- Artezen Hotel (Close to the National September 11 Memorial & Museum)

 If you have some more wiggle room in your budget, below are some of the best mid-range hotels in New York: